By CVO Staff

 Look over the syllabi for your classes, and record in advance any noted exams and due dates.
 If you are a student-athlete, jot down practice times and game dates.
 Hours you are meant to work, volunteer shifts, parties, and club meetings should also be written down into your planner.

-By organizing your life on a calendar, you will find it easier to schedule study shifts.
+By organizing your life and study plan on a calendar, you will find it easier to stick to a study schedule.
 Knowing how long you have to compose a report or study for a test is extremely helpful, and will (hopefully!) help you avoid having to cram.

 Finally, don’t forget to schedule some “me” time in your planner, too.
-College can get overwhelming quickly, and it’s important to take care of yourself by making time to do things you enjoy.
+College can get overwhelming quickly, and it’s a good idea to take care of yourself by making time to do things you enjoy.
 And of course, get a good night’s sleep.

 3. Make To-Do Lists

-If you find yourself becoming overwhelmed by all there is to do, then put together daily and weekly To Do Lists!
+If you find yourself becoming overwhelmed by all there is to do on your study schedule, then put together daily and weekly To Do Lists!
 Having a list of tasks that you can physically check or cross off is a great motivation for getting everything done.

 Each Sunday night, look over your planner and put together a checklist of things you hope to accomplish that week.
 Separate your list into things that can be done at any point during the week, and things that need to be done on a certain day.